Political Science Major

 Honors in Political Science

-Majors (including students studying abroad) with strong academic records and an interest in pursuing honors should submit an application to the honors program in the spring quarter of their junior year.
+Majors with strong academic records and an interest in pursuing honors should submit an application to the honors program in the spring quarter of their junior year.
 Interested students should complete at least seven of the courses required for the major, including the methodology and research seminar requirements, before senior year.
 Accepted students enroll in the two-quarter seminar POLI_SCI 398-1 & POLI_SCI 398-2, which provides guidance in writing a senior thesis.
-These courses do not count toward the major.
+These courses do not count toward the major but are required for participation in the honors program.
+Students must be in residence and able to attend both seminars in person during both the fall and winter quarters when enrolled in the honors program.
 Students interested in pursuing honors in more than one major are encouraged to pursue interdisciplinary honors.

 Students whose theses and grades meet department criteria are recommended to the college for graduation with honors.
 For more information see Honors in the Major.